hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?

 - Missing values didn't really affect our results too much, but they do change the outlook of the conclusion of our analysis if not handled.
 We decided to use the median values of the other available data for the specific columns that had null values and filled them with those medians.
+We chose median over other statistics like mean because possible outliers don't have much affect at all on the median, whereas they can skew the mean quite a bit and possibly give a false analytical conclusion.

 (c) Are there any other aspects of the data your exploration shows might be problematic?